ToledoEM/Toledo_Yang_2020/README.md

-# Repository Manuscript "Srebf1 Controls Midbrain Dopaminergic Neurogenesis"
+# Repository Manuscript
+**"Srebf1 Controls Midbrain Dopaminergic Neurogenesis"**

-Code from Toledo EM et al. 2020 Cell Reports
+Code and data from *Toledo EM et al.* 2020 Cell Reports.

-Reproducible code can be found in the folder for each figure
+Reproducible data can be found in the folder for each figure